 SEO for Cannabis Businesses: Dispensaries, CBD Brands, and Cannabis Service Providers

 Cannabis is one of the few categories where SEO is not just a smart channel choice, it’s effectively the only scalable digital one.
 Google Ads policy still restricts most cannabis-related advertising, Meta does the same, and payment processors continue to make e-commerce checkout flows brittle.
 Combine that with state-by-state and province-by-province regulatory variation, age-gate requirements, and a YMYL category posture from Google, and the result is a vertical where organic visibility carries disproportionate weight.
+For an agency, that is a rare position: a client whose growth depends almost entirely on the channel you control.
+We run the cannabis SEO layer under your brand so you can take on dispensaries and CBD brands without untangling the regulatory complexity in-house.

 This guide is the playbook we use for dispensary clients, CBD brands, and ancillary-service operators (delivery platforms, software, packaging, B2B equipment).
 The fundamentals overlap, but the keyword universe and the conversion path differ enough to address each separately.